 Nowadays, it is almost obligatory that I cook with corn and tomatoes during the summer.
-Recently I combined three of my favorite foods– schnitzel, corn and heirloom tomatoes– into one delicious dish, Panko Corn and Pepper Schnitzel.
-I spiced up a corn batter with Mexican-style flavors and added a roasted pepper for sweetness and depth.
-Grilling the corn and pepper added even more summery flavor to the mix.
-The result was, in a word, deeee-lish!
+A few summers ago, I combined three of my favorite foods– schnitzel, corn and heirloom tomatoes– into this delicious Corn & Pepper Panko Schnitzel.
+I added Mediterranean spices to a simple corn batter, then added a roasted pepper for sweetness and depth.
+Grilling the corn and pepper added even more summery flavor to the mix (that’s optional, though).
+The result was irresistible!

-This Panko Corn and Pepper Schnitzel is very easy to whip up, and the recipe can easily be adjusted based on your time frame.
 I prefer grilling the corn and pepper prior to making the schnitzel; it adds an extra step but also kicks up the flavor substantially.
-If you’re in a hurry, no worries– just skip the grilling and use a pre-roasted, peeled pepper (you can sub a small roasted bell pepper from a jar in a pinch).
+If you’re in a hurry, no worries– just skip the grilling and use a pre-roasted, peeled pepper (from a jar is just fine).
 To save even more time, make the corn batter, cover, and refrigerate up to overnight.
 The refrigeration makes the batter easier to handle, and will save on your prep time right before dinner.

 Corn and Pepper Schnitzel

-- 1 poblano pepper, roasted, peeled and diced (about 1/3 cup)
+- 1 poblano pepper, roasted, peeled and diced (about 1/3 cup diced)

 - 1/2 cup flour